-John Edward Davis was born on April 18, 1913, to James and Helen Davis, in Minneapolis, Minnesota.
+John Edward Davis was born April 18, 1913, to James and Helen Davis, in Minneapolis, Minnesota.
 Although his family was from Goodrich, North Dakota, Davis was born in Minneapolis because other family members lived nearby.
 Ten days after his birth, the family returned to Goodrich.

 Davis returned to Goodrich and took over management of his family's ranch and farm.
 In May 1941, he was drafted into the United States Army.
 He reported first to Fort Snelling, before being sent to Camp Robinson, Arkansas, where he became commander of Company C, 134th Infantry, First Battalion.
 He saw extensive combat duty in the European Theater, and was awarded a Purple Heart, Bronze Star, and Silver Star.
-He separated from the United States Army on July 31, 1945, from Camp McCoy, Wisconsin.
+He separated from the United States Army on July 31, 1945, at Camp McCoy, Wisconsin.

 In 1946, Davis was elected mayor of McClusky, North Dakota, serving until 1952.
 That year, he successfully ran for a position in the North Dakota State Senate.
 He served in the Senate until 1956, when he was nominated for Governor on the Republican ticket.
 He defeated the Democratic candidate, Wally Warner, in the fall election.
 He was re-elected in 1958, and served until 1960.
 He was a candidate for the United States Senate in 1960, but was defeated by Quentin Burdick.
 He was again a candidate for the Republican nomination in 1964, but lost to Tom Kleppe.
 In 1966, Davis was honored with the Sioux Award, the University of North Dakota Alumni Association's highest honor.